kisslinux/kisslinux.github.io/index.md

   <img src="../images/boot.jpg" alt="First hardware boot!">
 </picture>

 The core KISS repository has been finalized and the distribution is at a stage where a functioning `chroot` can be built.
-The KISS `chroot` can also successfully built itself.
+The KISS `chroot` can also successfully build itself.
 There's no longer a reliance on another distribution.

 The `rc.boot` and `rc.shutdown` scripts for the init-system are complete (I am using them on hardware already).
 Over the next few days the default services will be written and if all goes well a VM image will be released.